RoleModel/turbo-confirm/README.md

     }
 ```

-Note: @rolemodel/turbo-confirm supports passing additional content to customize the confirmation dialog via specially named data attributes on the confirmation trigger.
+**Note:** `@rolemodel/turbo-confirm` supports additional custom content via specially named data attributes on the confirmation trigger.

 We refer to these additional customization points as 'contentSlots' and the default configuration defines 3 (title, body, acceptText).

 ContentSlots are completely optional.
 Just supply your dialog HTML with default content for any contentSlots that you don't plan to define on every confirmation trigger.

 ### Configuration

-@rolemodel/turbo-confirm is entirely configurable.
+`@rolemodel/turbo-confirm` is entirely configurable.
 Override default configuration by passing an object into `init()`.

-(e.g.  _app/javascript/application.js_)
+(_app/javascript/application.js_)

 ```JS